freeCodeCamp/guide/src/pages/python/sleep-how-can-i-make-a-time-delay-in-python/index.md

 ---
-title: Sleep How Can I Make a Time Delay in Python
+title: Creating a Time Delay
 ---
-## Sleep How Can I Make a Time Delay in Python
+## Creating a Time Delay

 The `time` module in the Python standard library contains the function `sleep()` which suspends a program for a given number of seconds.